almidi/ESPRemote/README.md

 ## Enclosure

-The enclosure is designed to incorporate 2x 250mAh li-po cells and be 3D printed in two parts.
+The enclosure is designed to incorporate a single 400mAh li-po cell and be 3D printed in two parts.

 ![3D Model](Images/Enclosure.png    "Enclosure 3D Model")